 Leave of Absence is a sabbatical-like status and designed for active volunteers in good standing to take a voluntary 12-month leave from the program for personal reasons.
 A leave of absence status may be requested by the volunteer at any time of the year.
 It is the Master Gardener's responsibility to stay in contact with SDSU Extension staff about his or her intentions to return to active status after 12 months.
-Leave of absence status cannot be granted two consecutive years without the special approval of the State Coordinator.
+Notice should be given prior the the 12 months expiring.
+Notice after 12 months will require steps to be followed to reengage with the program.